Persepolis Administrative Archives: Tablet details

-Elamite records

-Current understanding of the Persepolis Fortification Archive is based on a sample of the Elamite records that includes 2,120 published texts by Richard Hallock (2,087 tablets in 1969 and 33 tablets in 1978), as well as analysis of 1,148 seals accompanying published Elamite records.
+Current understanding of the archive is based on a sample of the Elamite records that includes 2,120 published texts by Richard Hallock (2,087 tablets in 1969 and 33 tablets in 1978), as well as analysis of 1,148 seals accompanying published Elamite records.
 About 20 new tablets have also been published after Hallock by various scholars.
 A majority of the Elamite records are memoranda of single transactions.
 The earliest known dated Elamite text was written in month 1, regnal year 13 of Darius I the Great (April 509 BCE) and the latest in month 12, regnal year 28 (March/April 493 BCE).

-The Elamite records mention about 150 places in the region controlled by Achaemenid administration at Persepolis — most of modern Fars, and perhaps parts of modern Khuzestan, including villages, estates, parks and paradises, storehouses, fortresses, treasuries, towns, rivers, and mountains.
+The Elamite records mention about 150 places in the region controlled by Achaemenid administration at Persepolis – most of modern Fars, and perhaps parts of modern Khuzestan, including villages, estates, parks and paradises, storehouses, fortresses, treasuries, towns, rivers, and mountains.

-Sample

-A sample transliteration and translation of an Elamite record from Persepolis Fortification Archive by Richard Hallock:
+A sample transliteration and translation of an Elamite record by Richard Hallock: